Blady-Com/gnoga/docs/user_guide.md

 Visible will turn on or off the visibility of an element and its children, but the objects will still take the same space on the page.

-Hidden will turn off visibility and the object and its children will no longer take up space on the page either.
+Hidden will turn off visibility and the object and its children will no longer take up space on the page, either.

 Display changes how the elements are laid out by the browser.
 Using Display (None) acts in the same fashion as Hidden.